amirsamgoharpay/markdown/README.md

 ## importent things
 1. you can use html in markdown
-2. check raw content of this file for learning better
+2. check raw content of this file for learning bette
+3. there is a lot of way for rendering md file some of them have a better options (for example you cant use html style in github but you can use it in jupyter)
-3. this is a quick tutorial so dont forget to check [markdown website](https://https://www.markdownguide.org/) for advanced content
+4. this is a quick tutorial so dont forget to check [markdown website](https://https://www.markdownguide.org/) for advanced content
-4. enjoy your life :)
+5. enjoy your life :)